Camberwick Green: Background

-The series was written and produced by Gordon Murray and animated by Bob Bura, John Hardwick and Pasquale Ferrari.
+The series was written and produced by Gordon Murray and animated by Bob Bura and John Hardwick.
 Music was by Freddie Phillips while narration and song vocals were provided by Brian Cant.
 There are thirteen fifteen-minute colour episodes produced by Gordon Murray Pictures.
 The inspiration for the name is believed to have stemmed from the East Sussex village of Wivelsfield Green, supported by the nearby villages of Plumpton (Trumpton) and Chailey (Chigley).

+Story structure

 Each episode begins with a shot of a musical box which rotates while playing a tune.
 It is accompanied by the following narration:

 Then the lid, a hexagon constructed of six triangles in alternating colours, slowly opens up like an iris, or in the manner of a camera shutter, while the box smoothly revolves to the accompaniment of an exquisite Baroque minuet.
 A hexagonal platform bearing the motionless figure of the puppet character which will play a central role in today's episode, slowly rises into position: the platform flush with the shifted triangular cover-tiles, which are now splayed open like the stiff petals of a flower; as the music-box comes to a halt with an audible click.
 After a brief introduction, the background appears and the story begins.

 The series is set in the small, picturesque (and fictitious) village of Camberwick Green, Trumptonshire, which is inhabited by such characters as Police Constable McGarry (Number 452), and Windy Miller, owner of a clanking old – but nevertheless efficiently functional – windmill and a firm believer in old-fashioned farming methods.

 The series mixes contemporary technology with Edwardian costume and social attitudes.
 Almost all the characters have their own theme songs and travelling songs.
 There are other characters who never appear in the stories, including Mr Honeyman who (according to Peter Hazell's song) "keeps the chemist shop", and an unnamed clown or pierrot, who turns a roller caption to display the show's opening and closing credits.

 Each week the villagers undergo such domestic crises as a shortage of flour, a swarm of bees, a water shortage and rumours of an unwanted electrical substation being built in the village, but all problems are happily resolved by the end of each episode.
 The episodes then conclude with the narrator bidding farewell to the puppet character who was seen at the beginning and is shown going back into the musical box.

 Camberwick Green has no overt fantasy content apart from the musical box.
 For the most part, it is simply about ordinary people doing everyday things, and perhaps for that reason it remains popular.
-Along with its two successors, the series was repeated many times on the BBC until 1985, and then on Channel 4 from 1994 to 2000.
+Along with its two successors, the series was repeated many times on the BBC until 1985 and then on Channel 4 from 1994 to 2000.